ProtonMail/react-components/README.md

 ## Hooks

 ### useApi
 Get the `api` function to perform API calls.
+In 99% of cases, `useApi` hook *should not be used* because calling the API should required to use at least the `loading` parameter to block the UI.

 ```
 const api = useApi();